Sport Windsurf: Thrill of Wind and Waves

 1. Never sail alone

-2. Check weather and wind forecast
+2. Check the weather and wind forecast

 3. Wear appropriate safety gear